-> When Kristi of the popular lifestyle blog Addicted 2 Decorating first moved into her condo, the bedrooms were anything but appealing.
-She describes them as "old dingy carpet, textured walls with glossy white paint, white metal mini blinds, and popcorn ceilings with old white ceiling fans."
-And worst of all, storage was non-existent.Continue to 10 of 20 below.
+When Kristi of the popular lifestyle blog Addicted 2 Decorating first moved into her condo, the bedrooms had "old dingy carpet, textured walls with glossy white paint, white metal mini blinds, and popcorn ceilings with old white ceiling fans."
+And, worst of all, there was no storage.Continue to 10 of 20 below.

-> 11 of 20
+11 of 20

 Before: Tired and Plain

 Worn and weary, this bedroom was in pressing need of a style intervention on a razor-thin budget.
 Interior designer Brittany Hayes of the home blog Addison's Wonderland was just the person to revamp this bedroom on a tight budget.Continue to 12 of 20 below.

 12 of 20

 After: Surprise Party

 Budget boho style was the order of the day when Brittany and her friends made over this ultra-inexpensive bedroom as an anniversary surprise for friends.
 The high ceilings of this empty room disappear with this Urban Outfitters tapestry catching your eye with the room's much-needed color pop.
 A new comforter, fur rug, and wicker basket complete the look.Continue to 13 of 20 below.